Updated December 16, 2019

-There will be an SCC Deputy Dean of Academics (DDA) who has responsibility for overseeing the academic aspects of the College, and for the substantial collaboration and coordination with the Schools (the Deputy Dean title has been used elsewhere at MIT such as Sloan).
+There will be an SCC Deputy Dean of Academics (DDA) who has responsibility for overseeing the academic aspects of the College, and for the substantial collaboration and coordination with the Schools (the Deputy Dean title has been used elsewhere at the Institute, such as the MIT Sloan School of Management).
 The EECS Head will co-report to the DDA for day-to-day matters regarding the College of Computing, as the DDA is envisioned to have primary oversight of academic units and programs in SCC overall.
 Given the needs for SCC to coordinate with all the Schools, this structure is not the same as in SoE.
-The reporting structure is summarized in the attached diagram, which also indicates other potential components of the College.
+The reporting structure is summarized in the attached diagram (above), which also indicates other potential components of the College.

 It is expected that initially the EECS Head and DDA roles would likely be filled by the same person, who would be an EECS faculty member.
 This organization would reduce the number of layers of administration in the College and facilitate coordination of the three EECS Faculties with other academic units and programs of the College.
 In the event that these two roles are filled by the same person, the SoE and SCC Deans will carefully monitor that the needs of both roles are being well served, making changes if they prove necessary.